 The American Cancer Society estimates about 8,300 new cases of anal cancer in the United States and over 1,200 deaths to occur as a result.
 These are not insignificant figures.

-HPV can lead to and cause anal cancer, which is why it is first important to understand what HPV is and how it develops into something more sinister.
+HPV can lead to and cause anal cancer, which is why it is first important to understand what HPV is and how it can develop into something more serious.

 Anal cancer is when cancerous cells grow in the anal canal, a short tube where stool exits your body.